 Hello, I’m Rich Keeble – a professional British voice over artist and actor.
-There’s actually a good chance you’ve heard my voice on TV, radio or online commercials, video games, corporate training films, animations audiobooks.
+There’s actually a good chance you’ve heard my voice on TV, radio or online commercials, video games, corporate training films, animations or audiobooks.
+I was recently heard as the Radio DJ in the live Halloween special of Inside No.9 and video game Strange Brigade.
 You may actually have even seen my face on TV (among other things, this advert has been on a lot), or possibly some of these TV shows, but more on that later…

 I have a very rich, deep, yet versatile voice that, combined with my experience in screen acting and live comedy, allows me to deliver anything from straight, serious reads for commercials, documentaries or on-hold/IVR messaging, through to more extreme characters for animations, video games, audiobooks or even tech-heavy Edinburgh shows!

 I’ve provided voiceovers for the BBC, ITV, Carphone Warehouse, House of Fraser, Property Partner, Eon, Gabelle, Pepe’s, have recorded audiobooks for Harper Collins, Hodder & Stoughton, and have worked with big video game developers such as Creative Assembly and Frontier and many more.

 I started out in life as an acoustic consultant which means I know how to deal with a microphone.
 But also, that has meant having to speak the various technical language required with architects, contractors, and mechanical engineers, so combined with the fact I’m learning Polish, I can certainly get my mouth round a difficult word or two!